 Two suspects detained in the slaying of Argentine folk singer Facundo Cabral were gunning for a Nicaraguan businessman who was accompanying him, and they may not have known who Cabral was, authorities said Tuesday.

-Paz y Paz, has said the men appeared to have had Farinas under surveillance for about a week before the attack.
+Paz y Paz said the men appeared to have had Farinas under surveillance for about a week before Saturday's attack.